adrianlzr/okta-scim-python-flask/README.md

 -------------

 ## OAuth Authentication

+##### ℹ️ Disclaimer: Currently, the SCIM Server [RequireAuth module](https://github.com/adrianlazar-personal/okta-scim-python-flask/blob/master/core/RequireAuth.py) can only verify the Token Validity Remotely.
+This module allows you to disable Okta as the default Authorization Provider: *@auth_required(method="oauth2", **okta=False**)*.
+The second paramter "okta" is not a required parameter, and it's default value is set to **True**.

 #### Leveraging Okta as the Authorization Server:
 * Create a OIDC Web App - Okta Admin UI -> Applications -> Add Aplication -> Create New App -> Platform: Web,  Sign on method: OpenID Connect
 * Login Redirect URL: This will be composed from: